pingidentity/pingdirectory-go-client/configurationapi/docs/PassThroughScimResourceTypeResponse.md

 ### NewPassThroughScimResourceTypeResponse

-`func NewPassThroughScimResourceTypeResponse(schemas []EnumpassThroughScimResourceTypeSchemaUrn, id string, enabled bool, endpoint string, ) *PassThroughScimResourceTypeResponse`
+`func NewPassThroughScimResourceTypeResponse(schemas []EnumpassThroughScimResourceTypeSchemaUrn, id string, enabled bool, endpoint string, idAttribute string, ) *PassThroughScimResourceTypeResponse`

 NewPassThroughScimResourceTypeResponse instantiates a new PassThroughScimResourceTypeResponse object This constructor will assign default values to properties that have it defined,